The Children’s Own School Experience

 In a Montessori environment, we are aiding children in developing their independence.
 Our priority is creating an extended “work cycle,”or time when children can be self-directed in their activities.

 During this time, your child will receive 1:1 instruction, choose familiar materials to use, and practice getting themselves a snack.
-We go outside every day, believing that there is no such thing as bad weather, only clothing inappropriate for the weather.
+We go outside every day.
+Outdoor play is essential for every child’s development, offers an opportunity to connect with nature, and truly brings joy!

 8:30 am Arrival